 Forward an incoming call to a number of your choice.

-- Add the Caller ID to the calls originating from the flow.
+- Caller ID can be added to the calls originating from the flow.

 - Play a ring to the customer while forwarding the call.

 - Select a dial time out if the call doesn’t connect.

 Hang up the call when your call is completed.